zeelshimpee/EDA-on-Banking-Data_Set/README.md

 Car: Whether the customer owns a car or not

-# Required Libraries
+# Prerequisites
-To run this notebook, you will need the following libraries:
+To follow along with this guide, you will need to have Python 3 and the following Python libraries installed:

-pandas
-numpy
-matplotlib
-seaborn
+Pandas
+NumPy
+Matplotlib
+Seaborn

+# Data Cleaning
+Before we start with the EDA, we need to clean the data.
+This involves checking for missing values, removing duplicates, and correcting any inconsistencies in the data.

+# Exploratory Data Analysis
+Now that the data is cleaned, we can start with the EDA.
+We will start by looking at some basic statistics of the dataset.

 # Analysis
 In this section, we will use visualization tools to further explore the data and visualize relationships between variables.